wuqui/IndVar/README.md

 * regarding the paper: <hans-joerg.schmid@lmu.de>
 * regarding this notebook: <q.wuerschinger@lmu.de>

-If you want to adapt the script just contact us via email.
+If you want to adapt and use the script just contact us via [email](mailto:q.wuerschinger@gmail.com).